The review process

 Your article has now received the minimum number of reviews required to make a decision.
 The Editor will take into account the expert reviewers’ opinions to make an informed decision of accept, reject or revise.

 6. In Production

-Your article has completed the final quality checks and is now in Production where it will be processed for publication.
+Your article has been accepted and you will receive an email to confirm.
+Your article will move through the final quality checks and in to Production where it will be processed for publication.
 You will be emailed by the Production Editor with a timeline and be provided with a link to a platform called Publishing at Work where you can continue to track your article’s progress.
 More information about the Production process can be found here.